They say you can’t judge a book by its cover.

 For my own part, I’ve read plenty of good books whose first lines I don’t remember.

 I even tore out the first three pages of one of my favorite novels – The Poisonwood Bible – when I came to re-read it.
-(Thank God I persisted that first time. )
+That prologue was so dreary I almost gave up on the book that first time.
+Thankfully, I persisted.

-Here are 43 of the best in Literature:
+Here are my 43 of the best in Literature:

 1. “It is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife.” – Jane Austen, Pride and Prejudice

 There’s the hero, the problem and the goal in the first sentence.
 Brilliant.